Get the latest price?

 Alumina (Al₂O₃)

-Alumina is one of the most commonly used technical ceramic materials due to its excellent property balance and cost-efficiency.
-It offers moderate thermal conductivity of ceramics (20–30 W/m·K), low ceramic thermal expansion (~8 ×10⁻⁶/K), and relatively high ceramic density (3.65 g/cm³).
+Alumina is one of the most commonly used technical ceramic components due to its excellent property balance and cost-efficiency.
+It offers moderate thermal conductivity of ceramics (20–30 W/m·K), low ceramic thermal expansion (~8 ×10⁻⁶/K), and relatively high ceramic density (≥3.65 g/cm³).
 These attributes make it ideal for high-temperature electrical insulation, structural supports, and thermal protection.
-Mascera supplies alumina ceramics in purities ranging from 95% to 99.8%, suitable for insulating tubes, thermocouple protection tubes, substrates, and wear-resistant parts.

 Zirconia (ZrO₂)